Whitney Houston’s Estate Reportedly Planning Hologram Tour, New Album

 “Before she passed, there was so much negativity around the name; it wasn’t about the music anymore,” Houston said, per EW.
 “People had forgotten how great she was.
 They let all the personal things about her life outweigh why they fell in love with her in the first place.”

 According to the report, Houston’s estate signed a $14 million deal with New York City-based Primary Wave Music Publishing to revive the celebrity’s image.
-As part of the deal, the publishing company reportedly acquired 50 percent of the estate’s assets, including royalties from the singer’s music, films, and merchandising.
+As part of the deal, the publishing company reportedly acquired 50 percent of the estate’s assets, including royalties from the singer’s music, films, and merchandising rights.

-Larry Mestel, Primary Wave founder, also said that the company had discussed bringing a Whitney-themed musical to the stage, although that would require a partnership with Sony records.
+Larry Mestel, Primary Wave founder, also said that the company had discussed bringing a Whitney-themed musical to the stage, although that would require some sort of partnership with Sony records.

 The #WhitneyHouston estate sets hologram tour, new album https://t.co/jx0PyHuKLe pic.twitter.com/sT95HzBtqm